Interdisciplinary Centre for Qualitative Research

 Education & Training

-- Qualitative Systematic Review & Meta-Synthesis Training - Centre for Advancing Patient Health Outcomes: A JBI Affiliated Centre
+- Qualitative Systematic Review & Meta-Synthesis Training - Centre of Evidence-based Practice for Health Care Policy: A JBI Affiliated Group

 - Theoretical Foundations of Qualitative Research